Particular/docs.particular.net/nservicebus/upgrades/acs-host-6to7.md

 ## Removal of dependencies

-The host role entry point and host process no longer depend on the following components, feel free to remove them.
+The host role entry point and host process no longer depend on the following components.

  * Log4Net
  * Ionic.zip
  * Topshelf
  * CommonServiceLocator

+If these components are not used for other purposes they may be removed.

 ## Deprecation of profiles